Lori Laitman: The Imaginary Photo Album

 Her BBC/Royal Philharmonic Society commission for soprano Katharina Konradi was first broadcast on October 25, 2020 at the Wigmore Hall, London, live, but with a reduced audience due to lockdown.
+The cycle sets poetry by A.E.
+Stallings, Eugene Field and Joyce Sutphen.
+Four new art song films in conjunction with Positive Note Films in the UK — all illustrated by Ian Archie Beck, are forthcoming.

 Critical reviews

 Fanfare Magazine described Laitman as "one of the most talented and intriguing of living composers."

 Gramophone wrote about The Scarlet Letter: "The first thing that leaps into one's ears is the sheer beauty of the music.
 Laitman has devoted much of her career to the art song, and her ability to meld words with lyrical, often soaring lines is on abundant display in her opera."

 The Journal of Singing wrote "It is difficult to think of anyone before the public today who equals her exceptional gifts for embracing a poetic text and giving it new and deeper life through music."

 "Lori Laitman's central greatness comes not from wielding numerous and complicated elements in complex ways, but rather from her almost uncanny skill for breathing new life into a text through music.
 When it comes to crafting art songs, nothing else counts at all if this central matter isn’t right.
 Laitman’s skill in this regard is unsurpassed among current art song composers."